fossabot/DobDroidMiscUtils/README.md

 #### Color <a name="color"></a>

-I don't know why in Android SDK, colors are represented as simple integers, and not objects of the ``Color`` class (this is clearly an architectural mistake, in such a OOP-centric language like java).
+I don't know why in Android SDK, colors are represented as simple integers, and not objects of the ``Color`` class (this is clearly an architectural mistake, in such an OOP-centric language like java).
 This library provides a wrapper ``Color`` class around color integers:

 ```kotlin
 import ro.dobrescuandrei.utils.Color